marvin-wtt/BuzzMaster/README.md

 ## Key Features

+### Buzzer Questions

-- **Buzzer Questions**: Participants compete to be the first to press the red buzzer and answer the question.
+Participants compete to be the first to press the red buzzer and answer the question.

+### Quiz Questions

-- **Quiz Questions**: Participants select one of four options within a given time frame.
+Participants select one of four options within a given time frame.

+### Stopwatch Mode

-- **Stopwatch Mode**: Tracks the time taken for each participant to press the red button.
+Tracks the time taken for each participant to press the red button.

+### Scoreboard

-- **Scoreboard**: Keeps track of points gained or lost throughout the quiz show.
+Keeps track of points gained or lost throughout the quiz show.
+Points can be updated either directly after a question / game or manually in the scoreboard.
+When choosing to update the points manually, either new points can be set or the current points can be updated using simple algebra.

+### Energy Saving Notification

+Shows a notification when a controller is about to go into energy saving mode.
+The feature is available for a controller after the first button press.

 ## Installation